 Editor: Allen Meagher.

 Sub-editor/digital editor: Kirsty Tobin.

 Editorial Team: Viv Sadd, Jude Meaney, Kirsty Tobin, Robert Carey, Joe Saunders, Paul Geraghty/Bernie Reape and Allen Meagher.

 Support and Funding: Changing Ireland receives support and funding from the Department of Rural and Community Development.

-Interested in learning more about goings-on in the community and voluntary sector?
-Check out our latest print issues to get the bigger picture, through deep dives, profiles and long-reads.
+Interested in learning more about news from the community and voluntary sector?
+Check out our latest print issues.